Linuxfabrik/mirror/README.md

 `reposync_repos`: Optional, list.
 List of repositories to mirror using `reposync`.<br>Subkeys:

-* `repoid`: Mandatory, string.
+- `repoid`: Mandatory, string.
 Repo-ID.
 Can be found using `dnf repolist`.
-* `relative_target_path`: Mandatory, string.
+- `relative_target_path`: Mandatory, string.
 Target path where the repo should be placed, relative to `base_path`.
-* `createrepo`: Optional, boolean.
+- `createrepo`: Optional, boolean.
 If `createrepo` should be ran on the repo after mirroring or not.
 Only use this if the mirrored repo is not idential to the upstream repo (for example due to `includepkgs` or `excludepkgs` directives).
 Else, you should avoid running it, since it destroys RHEL's module information.
 Defaults to `false`.
+- `keep_old_rpms`: Optional, boolean.
+If set to `true`, the reposync command is executed without the `--delete` flag to keep older packages.
+Defaults to `false`.

 ## Exit Codes

-* 0: success / config valid
+- 0: success / config valid
-* 1: failed to read config / config invalid
+- 1: failed to read config / config invalid